Discover where to go in Greece with the kids, and enjoy this list of the best Greek destinations for unforgettable family holidays in Greece!

 Another thing to consider is staying somewhere which is family-friendly and has facilities everyone will enjoy.

-Centrally located hotel & suites in Fira Santorini feature a large, main swimming pool in contrast to the endless array of private pools for only two.
+Centrally located hotels & suites in Fira Santorini feature a large, main swimming pool in contrast to the endless array of private pools for only two.
 As for experiences for the family, horse riding on the beach (no donkeys), exploring villages, or a day at the water slides in Perissa.

 Let me know in the comments below!